Ring Report Ring #170 “The Bev Bergeron Ring” SAM Assembly #99

 One of the grand principles behind of math and engineering is Euler’s Constant. “e” .
 (2.71828) This is called the “natural logarithm”.
-You may have seen it on financial calculators and it can be found anywhere there is a need for calculating uniform changing rates and amounts of change .
+You may have seen that button on financial calculators and it can be found anywhere there is a need for calculating uniform changing rates and amounts of change .
 In finance, we use it for computing the money amounts for mortgage and interest rates.

 It has to do with continuously dividing a function curve into smaller and small parts until more dividing gives you less and less return.

-In math we say it forms an asymptote.
+In math we say a natural logarithm forms an asymptote.
 (Slowly rises to infinity)